mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 Madison and Lily: they have a specific portal preprogrammed to open up back here, so why not just wait?
 Or: they don't and were hoping for a random one.
 Or: they're planning to go around starside to a known route to the top (super dangerous if I want Flyer to need the butterflies for this! but Lily has kraken poison).
 Maybe Bellflower has got repellent for whatever will attack them starside?
 And Flyer didn't

+change Lily to Spider Lily?

+**Where is the thread about Chrys suspecting Madison?